ozhankaraman/IstioCC/README.md

 ```

 ## CC2: Locality Aware Load Balancing
-Here our aim is, Istio to use Locality Aware Prioritised Load Balancing.
-With the setup below our data stays under same zone and
+Here we are defining Locality Aware Prioritised Load Balancing on C1.
+With this setup below our data transfer stays under same zone and
-it did not go to other zone until there is a problem or disaster on current zone.
+it did not travel to other zones until there is a problem on current zone.
+This locality aware approach is important because most Cloud
+Providers extra charge the data which travels between zones while they actually dont charge data which remains under the same zone.

 First lets check that we got reply from all zones
 ``` bash